-Bike Accident Lawyers in Birmingham
+Bike Accident Lawyers in Alabama

-If you are a cyclist who has been involved in a bike accident in Birmingham, it’s critically important to know the steps to take following an accident.
+If you are a cyclist who has been involved in a bike accident in Alabama, it’s critically important to know the steps to take following an accident.
 Just as important, however, is enlisting the assistance of an attorney who knows the ins and outs of personal injury law to represent you in your case.
 Personal injury lawsuits are rarely successful when fought alone; luckily, with Norris Injury Lawyers, you don’t have to show up to battle by yourself.
-Call our Birmingham bicycle accident lawyers today.
+Call our Alabama bicycle accident lawyers today.

-Proving Fault in a Birmingham Bike Accident
+Proving Fault in a Alabama Bike Accident

 In contrast to most states, Alabama follows a legal concept known as “contributory negligence” when it comes to proving fault in a bike accident.
 Under this theory, a cyclist who is involved in a bike accident is barred from recovering compensation for his or her injuries if even the smallest amount of fault can be attributed to the cyclist.
 If, for example, it was found that the cyclist failed to stop for a stop sign, it doesn’t matter how reckless the other person involved in the accident was; the cyclist is barred from recovering compensation for any damages whatsoever.